UTK Environmental Health & Safety Program EC-002

 When a building has an emergency evacuation, the UT Police will direct the movement of evacuees to a safe location.

-The Contingency Plan for Hazardous Materials and Waste Releases shall be kept on the EHS website, posted at the SERF and WLS waste chemical storage rooms, and in the EHS emergency management one-call notebook.
+The Contingency Plan for Hazardous Materials and Waste Releases shall be kept on the EHS website, posted at the SERF, WLS, JIAM, Strong and Mossman waste chemical storage rooms, and in the EHS emergency management one-call notebook.